Cinco de Mayo

 Cinco de Mayo in Japan, which started in 2013 in Yoyogi Park, will hold its 6th year of celebrations in Odaiba.
 It will showcase not just Mexico but music, dance and cuisine from many other countries in the western hemisphere.
 Known as one of the most “international” festivals in Japan, it is a great chance to enjoy fine food, drinks and interactive entertainment with friends and family.

 Drinks play a big part at Cinco de Mayo.
 Along with beer and wine, you can enjoy a wild variety of fine cocktails.
-Mainstays include margarita, mojito, pisco sour, pina colada, Cuba libre, caipirinha and other tropical cocktails.
+Mainstays include margarita, mojito, pisco sour, pina colada, Cuban libre, caipirinha and other tropical cocktails.
 Of course, we also have a variety of drinks for those who do not drink alcohol.
 But do try to pace yourself!

 Spend your spring weekend enjoying music and dance from Central and South America.
 Experience salsa, marinera, samba, zumba, jazz, rock and much more.
 Don't worry if you're not a dancer, there will be instructors to gently introduce you to the various regional dances.
 We even have activities for children, so come out ready to move your body!